 For a bone marrow biopsy, the child’s skin is numbed with a local anesthetic, or—more commonly—conscious sedation is given while a needle is inserted into the bone in the hip until it reaches the spongy part of the bone at the center, the bone marrow.
 A small amount of marrow is removed and examined under a microscope.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein to create a clearer picture.
+A contrast medium (a special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
 This test may be used instead of or in addition to a CT scan at diagnosis or during follow-up care to check for lymphoma in the abdomen, bones, or lymph nodes in the chest.

 After these diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.